 Margin of Safety

-Take for instance if stock ABC has an estimated intrinsic value of $67 per share.
+Let’s say, for instance, that stock ABC has an estimated intrinsic value of $67 per share.
 If a value investor buys the stock at a price of $36 per share, they are buying at a price that is less than 55% of the intrinsic value, this is the MOS.
-Prices should rise at least to the intrinsic value, so the investor will profit from their purchase.
+Prices should rise at least to the intrinsic value, so the investor has a high probability of profiting from their purchase.

-But what if the estimated intrinsic value is wrong, perhaps the intrinsic value was really $52?
-Estimating an intrinsic value can be tricky and is not exact, that is why we need a MOS.
+But what if the estimated intrinsic value is wrong?
+For example, perhaps the intrinsic value was really $52 instead of $67.
+Estimating an intrinsic value can be tricky and is not exact, that is why we need a margin of safety.
 The new MOS for our example is 30%.
 While this is not as great as a potential profit, it is still an opportunity with relatively low risk if purchased at a demand zone.
-If the MOS is too small, the value investor runs the risk of paying too much for the stock and not profiting on the subsequent rise.
+If the MOS is too small, the value investor runs the risk of paying too much for the stock and not benefiting from the subsequent rise.
 There needs to be a great value before purchasing, not just a value.

 There are a lot of ratios and calculations that need to be done to ensure you are investing properly.
-Combine this with the entry and exit rules from Online Trading Academy’s Core Strategy and you have a strong, rule-based strategy with many years of a proven track record for successfully investing in the stock market.
+Combine this with learning how to apply the entry and exit rules from Online Trading Academy’s Core Strategy and you could have a rule-based strategy to help you confidently navigate investing in the stock market.